 New wares are beginning to trickle out… I’m excited by the colour palette and feel of these fresh new slipcast pieces in stained porcelain.
+The charcoal grey vase form is cast from a lathe-turned form I created while in Denmark.
+I like the possibilities of the grey canvas for fresh simple white slip decoration – here a midcentury modern inspired sunburst pattern, set off by pompom hydrangea blooms.

 I’ve been inspired for a while to try and create a sulphurous yellow glaze as I am a bit mad for yellow at the moment.
 I’ve also been working hard at throwing porcelain for my illustrated range – but felt it was time to try something a little different that relies simply on the surface effects and colour of the vessels in relation to the thrown shapes and the qualities of the material.